jannah244/Project_dataanalyst/README.md

 Dataset: The dataset used for this project is called "DIET_EXERCISE_FITNESS," and it can be found on Kaggle.

 The objective of this project could include:
-•	Identify the factors that are most correlated with fitness analysis.
+To dentify the factors that are most correlated with fitness analysis.